LukeKiernan234/MusicVisuals/README.md

 |Vilim Mikic | C21737525 |
 ---
 ---
-## Instructions - to be deleted
-- Fork this repository and use it a starter project for your assignment
-- Create a new package named your student number and put all your code in this package.
-- You should start by creating a subclass of ie.tudublin.Visual
-- There is an example visualiser called MyVisual in the example package
-- Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
 - In this assignment, we have 2 visualisations each using Java processing.
 Visualisations are based on the music track from the movie "Trainspotting" by Underworld.
 Track name is "Born Slippy".
 Visualisations are made to respond to the amplitude of the music and frequency bands.
 Audio analysis is done using the Minim library.